Setting up my own Mastodon server

 Posted on January 14, 2015.
 Reading time: 4 minutes

 I got to play around with Docker lately at work, and for that we needed a private place to store Docker images.
 Since the other guides I found either were unnecessarily advanced, or hosted the registry inside a Docker instance, instead of making use of our existing server setup, I've gone ahead and made a guide for how I set it up.
-This guide shows the steps to take on an Ubuntu machine, but it should be easy to apply to other operating systems.

 Continue reading →